(So that road accident doesn't leave your bank account on empty)

 Even if you’re the safest driver on the road, there are a number of distractions that can put you at fault for an accident.
-Maybe a big ol’ bumble bee flew into your car and went down your shirt, or a kid in the back threw a sippy cup at you.
-Crazy.
-Things.
-Happen.
+Just the act of looking at a cell phone causes 70,000 drivers to have accidents every year.

-Not only do you need liability coverage to protect you against crashes caused by the unexpected, you also need it because it’s the law.
-Our independent agents are ready to walk you through your options and help you find the right coverage to keep you secure or at the very least, street legal.
+Not only do you need liability coverage to protect you against crashes caused by the unexpected, but you also need it because it’s the law.
+An independent agent Is ready to walk you through your options and help you find the right coverage to keep you secure so you can feel safe behind the wheel.

 Why Do I Need Liability Insurance?